pierre-louis-danieau/udemy_streamlit/README.md

 4) Activate it :

-`source venv/bin/activate`
+`source env/bin/activate`

 5) Install dependencies :

-`pip install -r requirements_exercises.txt`
+`pip install -r requirements.txt`

-Once the installation of the dependencies is finished, you can run all the python files which are in the 2 directories exercises (`initial_version/exercises/` and `final_version/exercises/`) with the command : `streamlit run file_name.py`.
+Once the installation of the dependencies is finished, you can run all the python files with the command : `streamlit run path_to_file/file_name.py`.

-For example, go to the `udemy_streamlit/final_version/exercises/` directory and run :
+For example, to run the final application, execute :

-`streamlit run basic.py`
+`streamlit run final_version/project/final_project.py`

 You should see a web window with a streamlit application!